Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### 5/25/23

-Today I started working on the implementation of having the hitboxes be linked to each Pimage.
-Since in the MyPImage class there are arrays of both hitboxes and hurtboxes, I am figuring out how to link each set of hitboxes to a specific PImage so when it draws that PImage it also draws the corresponding hitboxes with it.
+Made it so that the hitboxes aren't reliant on the draw method but the update() method so it can change due to the characters position.
+This makes it more flexible.
+Need to include collision to this, its a little different.